 ‘….we want to do everything we can to avoid penalising those who are doing the right thing.’

-This would mean that the claimant will be moved for the 'all work requirements group' to the 'work focused interview and work preparation only' group ie they will not be required to be available for or seeking work.
-But will need to stay in contact with their work coach and may be required to undertake some work related activities.
+This would mean that the claimant will be moved from the 'all work requirements group' to the 'work focused interview and work preparation only' group ie they will not be required to be available for or seeking work.
+But they will need to stay in contact with their work coach and may be required to undertake some work related activities.